A Little Privacy, Please?

 And so be it.

 It starts when they’re young when you don’t want to take your eyes off them for a single second.
 When you’re brave enough to shut the door, their little fingers wiggle under it.
 “Mommy, are you in there?”
 Clearly, it’s my own fault.
-I’ve set this precedence and
+I’ve set this precedence and trained them well.

 It’s good to be needed.
 It’s a Mother’s Day dream.